Krill Peer Mesh Network Architecture

 Key Identity Rules:

-installIdis the primary peer identity (stable across restarts, IP changes)sessionIdchanges on each restart (used to detect peer restarts)host:portis used for network connectivity but NOT for identity keying
+installIdis the primary peer identity (stable across restarts, IP changes)sessionIdchanges on each restart (used to detect peer restarts)clusterTokenis a time-based rolling token derived from the cluster PIN; used to validate cluster membership before any trust is establishedhost:portis used for network connectivity but NOT for identity keying

 Beacon Discovery Flow